 Office of International Admission

 Hiram's approach to admission is holistic.
 We are a residential school where good students enjoy an opportunity to broaden their horizons, enhance their varied skills and talents, and prepare for successful careers after graduation.
 As a result, several factors play a role in the admission decision.
 Strong academic preparation and performance, scores on external examinations, teacher evaluations, and special talents and skills are all considered in the decision-making process.

 A candidate may expect to receive notification regarding admission within two to three weeks of having submitted all required application materials.

 Does my family's financial circumstance determine whether or not I am admitted to Hiram?

 No. Family financial circumstances do not play a role in the admission decision at Hiram College.
 However, financial documentation is required before Hiram can issue the Form I-20 required for the F-1 student visa.

 Is there funding for international students?

 Yes.
 Hiram College awards Global Scholarships to international first-year and transfer students.
 The awards are competitive and there is no separate scholarship application.
 All international candidates automatically receive scholarship consideration based on the application and supporting documents submitted for admission.
-Hiram College Global Scholarships are awarded to campus residents in varying amounts up to a maximum of $20,000 per year.
-For commuting students not living on campus, the maximum award is $15,000.
+Hiram College Global Scholarships are awarded to campus residents in varying amounts up to a maximum of $16,000 per year.
 Scholarships are renewed annually at the same level for students who maintain satisfactory academic progress.